 A. In a proceeding under this chapter, a petitioner seeking to establish a support order, to determine parentage of a child, or to register and modify a support order of a tribunal of another state or a foreign country shall file a petition.
 Unless otherwise ordered under § 20-88.55, the petition or accompanying documents shall provide, so far as known, the name, residential address, and social security numbers of the obligor and the obligee or the parent and alleged parent, and the name, sex, residential address, social security number, and date of birth of each child for whose benefit support is sought or whose parentage is to be determined.
-The petition shall permit the choice between "male," "female," or "nonbinary" when designating the sex of each child named in the petition.
+The petition shall permit the choice between "male," "female," or an "X" marker where the "X" means unspecified or other gender identity, as applicable, when designating the sex of each child named in the petition.
 Unless filed at the time of registration, the petition shall be accompanied by a copy of any support order known to have been issued by another tribunal.
 The petition may include any other information that may assist in locating or identifying the respondent.